TMAJ Server Setup

 Users table in the database.

-- Login.
+- Verify Login.
 Login

 to TMAJ by clicking the Login Button.